Life Stack

 Software

-Airtable – This was my cornerstone.
+Airtable – I track a lot of my life with Airtable.
 It’s like three dimensional spreadsheets.
 They have a totally great free version you should check out, but I pay for the pro version because I love it so much.
-I haven’t been using it as much in the past year.

-Evernote – I gave up on Evernote for a while but it’s just too easy to use as a place to store old things.
-It’s essentially my digital archive.
+Evernote – I gave up on Evernote for a while but keep it around because t’s essentially my digital archive.
+Should probably migrate all of it to Obsidian.

 Mail.app – On both my laptop and phone I used Apple’s Mail app.
 I’ve tried pretty much every email client out there but I keep coming back to Mail.